soyed/frontend-mentor/README-template.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the component depending on their device's screen size
-- See hover states for all interactive elements on the page
+- Control the toggle with both their mouse/trackpad and their keyboard
+- **Bonus**: Complete the challenge with just HTML and CSS

 ### Screenshot